Do you provide technical support?

 I have heard mixing coir into potting mixes gives better root and foliage development.

 Yes coir is great in a potting mix as it increases water holding and aeration in the mix.
-Coir holds on to the fertilizer to make available for the plant.
+Coir holds on to the fertiliser to make available for the plant.